ypeckstadt/hyperledger-composer-rest-server/README.md

 # hyperledger-composer-rest-server
 Hyperledger Composer implementation wtih custom REST server

-An example of how you could on about creating a custom REST API server that uses the npm Composer SDK packages to access and maintain your Hyperledger composer network.
+An example of how you could go on about creating a custom REST API server that uses the npm Composer SDK packages to access and maintain your Hyperledger composer network.